SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_Geneious_plugin.rst

 If there is any extra collection information that should be included in these GenBank records, it can be added by checking the “Include extra fields” option below the set Fields discussed above.
 Click “Choose” and the *Choose Additional Fields* window should appear with dropdown menu options.

 The most common GenBank field to add from the Field Name menu is “Lat_Lon”.
-If latitude and longitude data are available in the GeOMe FIMS in separate “decimalLatitude” and “decimalLongitude'' fields, Geneious *should* automatically combine these fields into “genbankLatLng”  which can be found in the "Field Value" dropdown menu.
+If latitude and longitude data are available in the GEOME FIMS in separate “decimalLatitude” and “decimalLongitude'' fields, Geneious *should* automatically combine these fields into “genbankLatLng”  which can be found in the "Field Value" dropdown menu.

 .. image:: /images/choose_additional_fields.png
   :align: center